 Still, many business owners don't properly understand the differences between a sales funnel and a traditional website.
 While a traditional website is a general home for your business's online content, a sales funnel directs digital visitors who want to make a purchase.

-Funnels are specifically used to generate conversions, coupled with paid traffic campaigns or other forms of digital marketing.
+Funnels are specifically used to generate conversions, coupled with paid traffic marketing campaigns or other forms of digital marketing.

 A Business Website in 2020